Fawlty22/readme-generator/README.md

   ## **Description**
-  This is hands down, undeniably, undoubtedly, most certainly the greatest single greatest readme creator youve ever seen in your whole damn life I'll tell you that much for certain.
+  d

   ## **Installation**
-  To run this program locally, run 'npm i node index' in your terminal.
+  To run this program locally, d
-  You can also watch a short video on installation [here.](https://https//runescape.com)
+  You can also watch a short video on installation [here.](https://d)

   ## **Usage Information**
-  This is intended to dynamically create readme files for your projects whatever they may be.
+  d

   ## **Contribution Guidelines**